How to upskill: From strategy to practical steps

 HR technology platforms can gather real-time data about the employee experience and business goals to help companies make the right choices about their upskilling priorities.
 By surveying employees about their skills and goals, they can diagnose a person’s present skills and collect insights about skill adjacencies, the principle that certain skills are easier for employees to learn because they are adjacent in concept or practice to skills an employee might already have.

 Understanding an employee’s needs are critical not only for a company’s upskilling strategy, but to improve the employee experience and retention.
 For the most effective, long-term outcomes, companies should align the effort to upskill their workforce and employees’ own career planning and development.
 A happy workforce is often a productive workforce.
-Past research has shown that employees are often at their “career best” when their talents (what I’m good at), passions (what interests me), and organisation’s needs (what my company needs from me) intersect.
+Past research has shown that employees are often at their “career best” when their talents (what I’m good at), passions (what interests me), and organization’s needs (what my company needs from me) intersect.

 3. Consider skills, knowledge, and experience

 In some fields, obtaining and transferring knowledge is just as critical as skills.
 While data scientists may be in high demand to integrate AI technologies in a business, having an existing employee seek a certification in data science may not always be sufficient.
 They will need a deep background in mathematics or computer science to understand how algorithms work.
-When companies lack the scale, credibility, or expertise to upskill employees in particular areas, they can partner with institutions – including academic and professional organisations – for customised training.
+When companies lack the scale, credibility, or expertise to upskill employees in particular areas, they can partner with institutions – including academic and professional organizations – for customized training.

 One widely referenced learning framework, the “70-20-10” model, encourages companies to facilitate 70% learning from on-the-job experience, 20% learning through others (such as mentoring and coaching), and 10% through formal training.
 But the model may be weighted with significant differences across fields and skill sets.
 For example, airline pilots have differing requirements, depending on the license they wish to achieve, including private or commercial.
 Many would argue that rigorous, formal training should be weighed more than just 10% in many fields.